Lincolnshire County Council is taking action after the region was named the most inactive shire county in England.

-As a result, Lincolnshire County Council Health and Well-being board has joined with The Lincolnshire Physical Activity Task-force to produce a report aimed at combating the issue.
+As a result, Lincolnshire County Council’s Health and Wellbeing board has joined with Active Lincolnshire to create the Lincolnshire Physical Activity Taskforce (L-PAT).

-Councillor Mrs Susan Woolley, chairman of Lincolnshire County Council’s Health and Wellbeing board said: “Lincolnshire has it’s own problems to deal with.
-We grow the most vegetables of anywhere in the country, and yet still obesity is a real issue.
+Councillor Mrs Susan Woolley, chairman of Lincolnshire County Council’s Health and Wellbeing Board said: “Lincolnshire has its own problems to deal with.
+We grow the most vegetables anywhere in the country, and yet still obesity is a real issue.

 I think it is getting better, but I do not expect to see any meaningful difference before the next five to 10 years.
 This is a generational problem, and it will take a generation at least to resolve.”

-Llara Munn, Marketing and Communications officer at Active Lincolnshire, said: “Activity levels generally speaking have a lot to do with demographics, so low socio-economic groups tend to be less active than high socioeconomic groups.
+Llara Munn, Marketing and Communications officer at Active Lincolnshire and a board member for L-PAT, said: “Activity levels generally speaking have a lot to do with demographics, so low socio-economic groups tend to be less active than high socioeconomic groups.

-Active Lincolnshire work in partnership with Lincolnshire County Council to encourage physical activity across the county.
+Active Lincolnshire work in partnership with Lincolnshire County Council to encourage physical activity across the county through promoting schemes and initiatives aimed at introducing small amounts of daily activity.